nychealth/coronavirus-data/README.md

 ## Laboratory Testing
 ### Types of COVID-19 laboratory tests

-There are three main categories of COVID-19 tests that are reported to the Health Department as part of reportable disease surveillance:
+There are three main types of COVID-19 tests that are reported to the Health Department as part of reportable disease surveillance:

 #### Diagnostic tests
 - *Molecular tests*: The primary test for COVID-19 infection is the molecular test, which includes the polymerase chain reaction (PCR) test.
 Molecular tests work through direct detection of the virus’s genetic material, and typically involve collecting a nasal swab.
 After specimen collection, molecular tests are generally processed in large laboratories, and consequently, the results may take a few days to be delivered.
 These tests are highly accurate.

 - *Antigen tests*: This test detects proteins on the surface of the virus that are called antigens.
 The antigen test typically involves collecting a nasal swab.
 The results from an antigen test are delivered quickly ([turnaround as low as 15 minutes](https://www.cdc.gov/coronavirus/2019-ncov/lab/resources/antigen-tests-guidelines.html)), however, these tests are not as accurate as molecular tests.

- #### Serological tests
+ #### Serologic tests
 - *Antibody tests*: Exposure to COVID-19 can be detected by measuring antibodies, which can reflect a person’s immune response to the virus.
 Antibodies are proteins produced by the body’s immune system that can be found in the blood.
 People can test positive for antibodies specific to COVID-19 after they have been exposed, sometimes when they no longer test positive for the virus itself.
 Therefore, an antibody test will not be accurate for someone with active or recent infection, but can identify people who likely had COVID-19 in the past.
 It is important to note that the science around COVID-19 antibody tests is evolving rapidly and there is still much uncertainty about what individual and population level antibody test results mean for the epidemiology of COVID-19.

 *Strengths*: This standard reporting system allows for rapid and detailed information to be transmitted routinely to the Health Department.